QuantafireIO/DeveloperKit/README.md

 The Developer Kit is a collection of tools and information to get you quickly started using the RVM and it's applications.

-The GitHub repository is located [here](https://github.com/QuantafireIO/DeveloperKit).
+* The GitHub repository is located [here](https://github.com/QuantafireIO/DeveloperKit).
+* The GitHub Pages site is located [here](https://quantafireio.github.io/DeveloperKit/).

 ## Insomnia Collection